Old Mother Riley's Ghosts: Production

-It was known as Old Mother Riley Cleans Up.
+In production the film was known as Mother Riley Cleans Up.
 Filming finished in January 1941.

 Critical reception

 Kinematograph Weekly called it "a broad, hearty comedy."

+Picturegoer wrote: "The humour is crude but hearty and Lucan displays considerable virtuosity as Mother Riley."

-TV Guide wrote, "sure to garner a couple of hearty laughs...Some fun "scares" (a knight whose head flies off) help pass the time."
+TV Guide wrote, "Sure to garner a couple of hearty laughs ...
+Some fun 'scares' (a knight whose head flies off) help pass the time."